Alvey Reels: History

 Alvey Reels started in 1920 when Charles Alvey, an English migrant, saw the need for a fishing reel that was easy to use, easy to cast, simple to maintain, and solidly constructed to give many years of trouble-free angling.

 Working on the basic principle of the Scottish Malloch reel, he designed a reel which allowed the body of the reel to be turned sideways when casting, permitting the line to strip freely from the edge of a specially shaped spool.
 This eliminated the problems of backlash and overrun common to users of the multiplying type of reel.
 When the reel was returned to the fishing position, it afforded the best positive direct rewind of the centrepin reel, which lost favour only because of difficulty in casting.
 So, the Alvey reel came into being, combining easy casting and forceful rewinding.

 By 1923, the demand had become so great that Charles Alvey's son Ken, a qualified pattern maker and draftsman, joined the business and a partnership was formed.
 Together they steered the company into the 1930s, pouring all available profits back into new machinery and taking on more staff to increase production.
 By this time about 25,000 reels were being produced annually.

 1939 brought the Second World War and an abrupt halt to Alvey production.
 Machinery was converted to assist the war effort by producing vehicle and aircraft components which were to be so essential over the following six-year period.

 In 1945, efforts were once again turned to the manufacturing of fishing reels.
-Also, in 1945, Charles Alvey died, leaving behind his family to takeover the business.
+Also, in 1945, Charles Alvey died, leaving behind his family to take over the business.
 Ken Alvey's son Jack joined the firm in 1946 after obtaining his qualifications with a local engineering works.

 Ken Alvey died in 1973.
 In 1974, a flood caused severe damage to the Alvey factory.
 Manufacturing was brought back on line two months later.
 Members of the public and fishing club supporters donated their time and efforts to assist the Alvey family and staff.

 Around this time, Jack Alvey's eldest son Bruce joined the company.
 With this union, the father and son partnership was re-established.

 In 1976, the initial design for new a factory and office premises was created.
 In 1978, land was acquired in the Industrial estate at Carole Park, and tenders were called for construction.
 By September, the building had been completed.

 In 1987, a major expansion of the Carole Park plant was executed, taking the buildings to the maximum size allowed on the area of land.
 Plastic injection moulding machines were installed, and a new range of products using the latest technology emerged.